 One of the problems with our news system is that it’s designed for daily content production, not for enlarging public understanding over time.
 Another way to say this: the system as it stands tells us what’s new today.
 But we also need to know what’s true today, including what’s still true whether or not there was news on that subject over the last 24 hours.
 On top of that we need some sense of hierarchy: what’s most important, next most important, and so on.

-Every time I bring this up to someone with long experience in journalism, The most important stories were given the biggest headlines and placed “above the fold”.
+Every time I bring this up to someone with long experience in journalism, they say the old print newspaper model did what I am asking for.
+The most important stories were given the biggest headlines and placed “above the fold”.
 The lesser, but still important, news appeared further down the front page.
 The notable but not essential developments were placed inside the newspaper, etc.

 The system as it stands tells us what’s new today.
 But we also need to know what’s true today